Managing Your Plaque Psoriasis

 *The CIMplicity program is provided as a service of UCB and is intended to support the appropriate use of CIMZIA.
 The CIMplicity program may be amended or canceled at any time without notice.
 Some program and eligibility restrictions may apply.

-Typically, people who already have the skin symptoms of psoriasis are affected by psoriatic arthritis.
+Typically, psoriasis precedes the diagnosis of psoriatic arthritis.
 In fact, up to 30% of people with psoriasis may develop psoriatic arthritis.

 Psoriatic arthritis is a chronic autoimmune disease that can cause painful inflammation in the joints, fingers, and toes.
 Psoriatic arthritis symptoms may appear similar to rheumatoid arthritis.
 Symptoms of joint pain and swelling, along with psoriasis and nail changes, may indicate psoriatic arthritis.